shuesken/multicrosser/README.md

+This is a fork from the original multicrosser repo.
+It's modified to use NY Times crosswords rather than Guardian ones.
+Since those are not licensed as liberally, running this repo as a server may run afoul of copyright restrictions in your country.

 # Multiplayer Crosswords with Multicrosser

 This is a Rails Application that uses WebSockets and the [react-crossword](https://github.com/zetter/react-crossword) component to create multiplayer crosswords.
 You can [read a blog post about why I built it and how it works](https://chriszetter.com/blog/2018/12/02/multiplayer-crosswords/).